TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

    Description
          Pointing to the icon file to use for the table.

-         Icons should be dimensioned 16x16 pixels and of the GIF or PNG file type.
+         Icons should be dimensioned 16x16 pixels and of GIF or PNG file type.

          The value of the option can be any of these: